Member Log In | Press Room | Site Map

 1. Special Needs Trusts and Wills

-SNA member attorneys are experienced authors of Special Needs Trusts (SNT) and Wills for individuals with special needs.
-Their understanding of this discipline will help to provide long-term financial security, and a responsible disbursement of assets through the drafting of Wills.
+SNA member attorneys are experienced drafters of special needs trusts (SNTs) and wills for individuals with special needs.
+Their understanding of this discipline will help to provide long-term financial security and a responsible disbursement of assets through the drafting of wills.

 2. Medicaid, SSI and Entitlement Program Eligibility

-Personal injury awards and structured settlements may compromise an individual’s ability to access public benefits like Medicaid and Supplemental Security Income (SSI).
-Plaintiff attorneys can partner with an SNA member attorney to discuss ways in which to protect those benefits for their clients.
+Personal injury awards and structured settlements may compromise an individual’s ability to access public benefits such as Medicaid and Supplemental Security Income (SSI).
+Plaintiff attorneys can partner with an SNA member attorney to discuss ways to protect those benefits for their clients.

 3. Estate, Trust and Tax Planning for Individuals with Disabilities and their Families

-Many SNA attorneys are also tax professionals who can bring their unique understanding of law and accounting to clients in need.
+Many SNA attorneys are also tax professionals who can bring their understanding of law and accounting to clients in need.
 You can work with an SNA attorney to best determine how to maximize deductions without compromising estates and trusts.
+Estate planning involves making critical decisions regarding assets, and how they will be distributed after death.
+Attorneys specializing in estate planning work with families to develop tailored estate plans that will meet the unique needs of a disabled loved one.

 4. Financial Planning and Legal Assistance for Individuals with Disabilities